Yaty/yamldb/documentation/sql.md

 Without (we will get multiple lines for each customer if there is multiple time this city in the world):
 `SELECT * FROM customers JOIN cities ON customers.city = cities.cityName`

-To avoid that we could do this :
+To avoid that we could do this (not working) :
 `SELECT * FROM customers JOIN cities ON customers.city = cities.cityName AND customers.country = cities.cityCountry`

 ### Logical operators